 Rachel Saxon is a senior stylist in Austin, TX.
 She ensures that even women with opposite hair colors can still pull off this shade.

 “Don’t expect results right away when you have colored hair.
-It may take two or more sessions to get the tone while guaranteeing the hair’s health.
+It may take two or more sessions to get the tone while guaranteeing your hair’s health.
 Dark virgin hair may not take as long, yet it depends on your texture and density,” Saxon explains.

 Achieving ashy tones takes time and patience.
 However, if you don’t like the idea of going lighter gradually, you can ask for a test strand.